-Plea Deal DUI Definition - DUI Attorney Ross Goodman
+Plea Deal DUI Definition - DUI Attorney Ross C. Goodman of Goodman Defense

 A plea deal or a plea bargain, in exchange of a guilty plea, is an arrangement between the prosecutor and the defendant to reduce a criminal charge to a lesser offense.
 [Tweet “In some cases, the defendant may be asked to plead guilty to the original charge in return for a more lenient sentence.”]
 If you are facing a driving under the influence (DUI) charge, you should contact an experienced Las Vegas DUI lawyer to learn if a DUI plea deal is the most advantageous option for your case.

 The plea bargain process varies according to the court and jurisdiction.
 Some courts require that you wait until a specific criminal proceeding before a plea bargain can made.
 In some cases, the prosecutor may offer you a plea bargain after your drunk driving arrest and before the formal criminal charges have been filed.